 An example of this is using customer reviews as a resource to inspire product and messaging improvements.
 The toy manufacturer KidKraft uses Bazaarvoice Insights tools to evolve their brand according to customer demand.
 These tools provide KidKraft with, “an automated way to understand what customers are saying about its products and see recommended actions the brand can take to improve its marketing strategy and design better products.”

 This extends to social content as well.
 Fein says part of Bazaarvoice’s AI can, “highlight trends in your social strategy so that the content you are spending time pushing to your discovery path [is] more likely to receive engagement.”
 That capability includes recommending the types and timing of content that are likely to perform well based on your past content.

 AI can even predict the success of partnering with different influencers.
 “We have AI to help estimate the value of content generated by your influencers to help you gauge the ROI of those relationships,” says Fein.

 AI tools can scan product catalogs to reveal product pages that require content coverage like reviews and visual UGC to display that would enhance the product’s presentation.
 Customers who interact with this type of UGC on e-commerce sites are twice as likely to convert.
-To that end, Bazaarvoice uses AI to save time tagging UGC with the right products in clients’ catalogs.
-This simplifies an otherwise time-consuming, tedious process.

 “AI can benefit e-commerce brands by [reducing] the amount of steps in scaling their business.
 When managing a full catalog and ensuring it’s properly covered in the tons of channels out there, AI can help step in and help automate some of the steps in that process,” says Fein.